openxc/vi-firmware/docs/config/raw-examples.rst

 sets the maximum send frequency for CAN messages that have not changed to 1Hz.
 We also set the ``force_send_changed`` field to ``true``, which will cause a CAN message with a new value to be sent to the output interface immediately, even if it would go above the 1Hz frequency.
+The default is ``true``, so we could also leave this parameter out for the same effect.
 The result is that each CAN message is sent at a minimum of 1Hz and a maximum of the true rate of change for the message.

 Unfiltered Raw CAN with Strict, Limited Data Rate
 =================================================